agenteo/thisisretrospectivefacilitation.com/_drafts/2019-11-22-positive-emotional-attractor-and-negative-emotional-attractor-in-retrospectives.md

 date: 2019-11-21
 author: "Kevin Callahan"
 authorImage: elise_keith.jpg
 excerpt: Emotional intelligence, hope, mindfulness, and compassion help a person reverse the damage of chronic stress and build great leadership relationships.
 The Positive and Negative Emotional Attractors inspire sustained, desired change and learning at many levels.
-In this episode I'll chat with Kevin that will tell us how to practically use PEA and NEA.
+In this episode I'll chat with Kevin Callahan that will tell us how to practically use PEA and NEA.
 categories: [season-one]
 draft: true
 ---